EXCLUSIVE-Iran, Russia negotiating big oil-for-goods deal

 * Barter worth $1.5 bln a month would ease economic pressure on Iran

-* Iran and world powers negotiating details of nuclear deal (Adds U.S. lawmaker Engel saying talks reckless and irresponsible)
+* Iran and world powers negotiating details of nuclear deal (Adds comment)

 By Jonathan Saul and Parisa Hafezi

-LONDON/ANKARA, Jan 10 Iran and Russia are negotiating an oil-for-goods swap worth $1.5 billion a month that would enable Iran to lift oil exports substantially, undermining Western sanctions that helped persuade Tehran in November to agree to a preliminary deal to curb its nuclear programme.
+LONDON/ANKARA, Jan 10 Iran and Russia are negotiating an oil-for-goods swap worth $1.5 billion a month that would let Iran lift oil exports substantially, undermining Western sanctions that helped persuade Tehran in November to agree a preliminary deal to curb its nuclear programme.

-Russian and Iranian sources close to the barter negotiations said final details were in discussion for a deal under which Russia would buy up to 500,000 barrels a day of Iranian oil in exchange for Russian equipment and goods.
+Russian and Iranian sources close to the barter negotiations said final details were in discussion for a deal that would see Moscow buy up to 500,000 barrels a day of Iranian oil in exchange for Russian equipment and goods.

 "Our desire is to sign the deal as soon as possible," said a senior Iranian official, who declined to be named.
 "Our officials are discussing the matter with the Russians and hopefully it will be inked soon, regardless of whether we can reach a (nuclear) agreement in Geneva."

-It is not clear whether the deal would be implemented before the finalization of a nuclear agreement outlined in Geneva in November between Iran and six world powers.
+It is not clear whether the deal would be implemented before a nuclear agreement, outlined in Geneva in November between Iran and six world powers, is finalised.

-Nor is it clear how Russia would justify to other powers a barter deal that could jeopardise the nuclear negotiations by easing the economic pressure on Iran.
+Nor is it clear how Moscow will justify to other powers a barter deal that could jeopardise the nuclear negotiations by easing the economic pressure on Tehran.

 "It depends on whether the Russians agree to implement this deal before there is a final resolution of the nuclear issues.
 That would obviously be a very negative signal," said Gary Samore, former nuclear non-proliferation czar for President Barack Obama and now an academic and president of pro-sanctions group United Against Nuclear Iran.